Taylor Lake is particularly beautiful the last two weeks of September

 There is also a 10 km trail that curves around Panorama Ridge and ultimately connects with the Consolation Lake trail.
 But again it’s not recommended.
 You’re better off doing Consolation Lakes from the Moraine Lake trailhead.

-On the way to O'Brien Lake
+On the hike to O'Brien Lake from Taylor Lake

-On the way to O’Brien Lake
+On the hike to O’Brien Lake from Taylor Lake

 O'Brien Lake enjoys a spectacular setting